PhilipQuirke/SkyCombAnalystHelp/README.md

 ## Caveats
-This tool has only been extensively tested with:
-- Data from a DJI Mavic 2 Enterprise (M2E) Dual drone.
-SkyComb Analyst is designed to support any drone, but other drone models may require some code changes around flight log parsing and loading.
-Refer [Drone](./Drone.md) for more details.
-- Data generated using the [Flight](./Flight.md) page data collection recommendations, especially: 1) the flight starts and ends on the ground and 2) the camera(s) are pointing straight down during the flight.
-SkyComb Analyst will support other flight configurations, but the height accuracy will be worse.
-- Ground (surface and treetop) data for New Zealand.
+This tool has only been tested with Ground (surface and treetop) data for New Zealand.
 SkyComb Analyst is designed to support any country, but supporting additional countries will involve locating & integrating publically-available Lidar data.
 Refer [Ground](./Ground.md) for more detail.

 ## Thanks
+Thanks to Predator Free 2050 ( https://pf2050.co.nz/ ) for their financial and other support.
 Thanks to Toitu Te Whenua (Land Information New Zealand) for providing detailed land elevation data.